Hagbuck/cookie-autosaver/README.md

 You will add the *client* **addon** into your cookie clicker game.
 It will send each **X** minutes your actually save to the server.

 To be sure the server will not erased your *saved save*, it will keep on your hard drive, **X** last save.
-It can be usefull in the case which, by accident, you remove your cookie (Ctrl + F5) for exemple.
+It can be usefull in the case which, by accident, you remove your cookie for exemple.

 To save manually, press `Ctrl + ²`